On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 \begin{definition} We denote by $\mathcal{M}(\Theta,t_0)$, the space of matrix functions $\mathfrak{C}(\Theta,t_0)$, defined in Definition \ref{def:connection_matrix_space}, quotiented by arbitrary left and right-multiplication by invertible diagonal matrices.
 We refer to $\mathcal{M}(\Theta,t_0)$ as the monodromy manifold of $q\Psix(\Theta,t_0)$.

 Correspondingly, we call the mapping \eqref{eq:monodromy_mapping}, which associates with any solution $(f,g)$ of $q\Psix(\Theta,t_0)$, a corresponding point on the monodromy manifold, the monodromy mapping. \end{definition} The space $\mathcal{M}(\Theta,t_0)$ was first introduced by Ohyama et al. \cite{ohyamaramissualoy}.
 They showed that it naturally comes with an algebraic structure and studied lines on it.
-They furthermore showed how any element in the monodromy manifold admits a $q$-pairs of pants decomposition, or Mano decomposition, which will be a fundamental tool in this paper.
+They furthermore showed how any element in the monodromy manifold admits a Mano decomposition, which will be a fundamental tool in this paper.

+We further emphasise that, contrary to the differential setting, the monodromy manifold depends on the initial point $t_0$.
+This dependence is non-trivial, since the geometry of the monodromy manifold changes drastically when $t_0$ takes value in some of the $q$-lines in equation \eqref{eq:param_assumptions_2}, see \cite[Theorem 2.17]{roffelsenjoshiqpvi}.